nbrugger-tgm/jitsu/JSON Example.md

  - `Members` (collection of `Member`s, used within Object)
  - `Elements` (collection of `Element`s, used within Array)

-We won't do it in here for time reasons but normaly you would make this extra step of abstration
+We won't do it in here for time reasons but normally you would make this extra step of abstraction
-> We are done with the preperation!
+> We are done with the preparation!
 ## Grammar File
 Now we create the main part of the Parser, the [Grammar File](https://github.com/nbrugger-tgm/JainParse/blob/master/GrammarFiles.md)
 ### Adding Tokens